Jordan Schnitzer Museum of Art WSU Staff

 Marketing and PR Manager | firstname.lastname@example.org

-Debby Stinson started with the museum as a freelance designer in 2005, then joined the team in 2010 as the marketing and public relations manager.
-Presently she oversees all aspects of communication, graphic design, web design, advertising, media purchasing, and social media marketing.
-Her career began as an artist, graphic designer, and illustrator with clients including: Starbucks, Barbie, Hooked on Phonics, Eddie Bauer, and Sun Health.
+Debby Stinson joined the museum as a freelance designer in 2005, then became the marketing and public relations manager in 2010.
+Presently she oversees all aspects of communication, graphic design, web design, advertising, media, and social media marketing.
+Her career began as an artist and graphic designer, with clients including: Starbucks, Barbie, Hooked on Phonics, Eddie Bauer, and Sun Health.
 Stinson graduated in 1985 from the Art Institute of Seattle.
 Her design work has garnered two bronze, two silver and a gold award over the years.
-In 2009, she was named a Bill Phillips Transformation Champion, has recently served two terms as president of the Colfax Arts Council, and lives in Wenatchee with her husband and daughter, where she enjoys art, cycling, meditation, and the natural world.
+In 2009, she was named a Bill Phillips Transformation Champion, has recently served two terms as president of the Colfax Arts Council, and lives in Wenatchee with her husband and daughter, where she enjoys art, meditation, cycling, and the natural world.

 Collection Manager | email@example.com